rishabdhar12/commands-hive/README.md

-# Command Hive
+# Commands Hive

-Command Hive is a small CLI application whose main purpose is to allow the user to save commands in a array.
+Commands Hive is a small CLI application whose main purpose is to allow the user to save commands in a array.
 The user can also delete a command, list all commands, search a command.

 Below you can check all the commands available so far.